-Many folks who own a Windows 10 computer will eventually come across problems with the operating system, and they might not have the knowledge on how to fix it.
-The matter becomes an even bigger problem when the person who’s able to fix it, is miles away.
+Many folks who own a Windows computer will eventually come across problems with the operating system, and they might not have the knowledge on how to fix it.
+The matter becomes an even bigger problem when the person who can fix it is miles away.

 Now, the problem arises when some computer users just can’t seem to decide which one of the many screen sharing software & tools to use.
 That’s where this post will help you as it talks about the best free screen sharing software, tools & services which you can use on your Windows PC.